NETWAYS/foreman-training/provisioning/03_pxe.md

 ### Select "Manual install"

-In the first step of the wizard select the manuall installation as network installation is meant for other protocols
+In the first step of the wizard select the manual installation as network installation is meant for other protocols.

 ### Type and then select the name of one of prepared operating systems according to your preferences

-As the list of operating system option has grown, you need to type at least one character before a list of all matching operating systems is displayed.
+As the list of operating system options has grown, you need to type at least one character before a list of all matching operating systems is displayed.
 Select the matching one for the operating system you want to install to get the optimizations.

 ### Adjust the minimum requirements for RAM, CPU and Disk

-In the third step stick the minimum requirements for RAM and CPU are shown, but unfortunately this is for runtime and not enough for the installer.
+In the third step the minimum requirements for RAM and CPU are shown, but unfortunately this is for runtime and not enough for the installer.
 CentOS installer will require at least 3 GB instead of the default, Debian should also be fine with 3 GB, while Ubuntu requires 6 GB.
-In the forth step keep the disk as small as possible but it will not matter as long as it is thin provisioned.
+In the fourth step keep the disk as small as possible, though it will not matter as long as it is thin provisioned.

 ### Name your virtual machine "pxe" and select the network "foreman"